mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

   #fig:03-tangojs-internal-connector width=60% }

 A concrete **connector implementation has to be plugged into TangoJS**, before it may be used.
-This process is shown at [@Lst:03-connector-setup].
+This process is shown on [@Lst:03-connector-setup].
 There is always only one connector active.
 The upper layer, which is *TangoJS Core*, forwards most calls to this connector and awaits for the results.
 Since the core knows nothing about the backend used, it cannot perform any caching